Synergy of green living

 Bernard Preston

 Bernard Preston has become something of a solar geek; it's amazing what we humans can learn if we are prepared to apply our minds to a new subject.
-The synergy of green living has lead us down many exciting different avenues; yes, some of them do turn out to be cul de sacs.
+The synergy of green living has lead us down many exciting different avenues; yes, some of them did turn out to be cul de sacs.

-This week it was planting a curry leaf tree to complement the coriander that we grow for cilantro in our green salads.
+This week it was planting a curry-leaf tree to complement the coriander that we grow for cilantro in our green salads.

 And now for the chicken curry we love.